-- C. Include photos or drawings of the three required batches of cookies in addition to photos of you working on your project in the record photo page.
-Write a short explanation of what you did and what you learned with each batch you decorated. - D. A minimum of 3 and maximum of 6 regular size (3 inch) cookies displayed on a disposable base no larger than 12 inches, labeled with the Exhibitors name and county.
+- C. Include photos or drawings of the four required batches of cookies in addition to photos of you working on your project in the record photo page.
+Write a short explanation of what you did and what you learned with each batch you decorated. - D. A minimum of 3 and maximum of 6 regular size (approximately 3 inch) cookies displayed on a disposable base no larger than 12 inches, labeled with the Exhibitors name and county.
 Cookies should be of a similar design or theme.
 Cookies are decorated using frosting and edible materials.
 Spatula painting and brush painting are optional.
 Base Frosting poured icing, buttercream, royal icing, run-in sugar must cover the cookie and provide a base for decorations.
-One-fourth base frosting must be visible on at least one cookie.
 Fondant may be used only for decorations. - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).